Infertility

 Surrogacy

-“Gestational carrier” sounds a bit wordy, but what it boils down to is a surrogate who carries a baby for someone (or a couple).
+“Gestational carrier” sounds a bit wordy, but what it boils down to is a woman who carries a baby for someone (or a couple).
 Sometimes money changes hands; sometimes it doesn’t.
 But this can be an alternative for many folks, especially gay men who want to become dads and women who are having difficulty conceiving.
-Here’s what the CDC has to say:

-- 2% of all ART cycles involve a gestational carrier.
+- Roughly 2% of all ART cycles involve a gestational carrier.

-(Data via the Centers for Disease Control, here.)
+(Data via the Centers for Disease Control, here; Fertility & Sterility, here; Cato, here.)

 Egg donation